Best Construction Estimating Software for 2026

 Once takeoff has been performed, the next step is to use that data to create cost estimates for materials, supplies, and labor for the project.
 The following list briefly covers the features that help contractors and subcontractors more efficiently create project estimates:

-• Supplier pricing database – Some software companies provide an up-to-date database of materials and supply pricing from local distributors, which can be combined with quantity estimates to easily, or even automatically calculate costs.
+- Supplier pricing database – Some software companies provide an up-to-date database of materials and supply pricing from local distributors, which can be combined with quantity estimates to easily or automatically calculate costs.
 Many include city cost indexes containing pricing data at the local level.
 This feature is a huge time-saver and is usually worth the money.
-RSMeans from Gordian is an industry-standard cost database that is incorporated into many popular products, including Sage, ProEst, and Clear Estimates.
-ElectricSmarts NetPricer is another popular pricing database designed for electrical estimates.
+RSMeans from Gordian is an industry-standard cost database that is incorporated into many popular products, including Sage and Autodesk Construction Cloud.
+NetPak featuring NetPricer is another popular pricing database, now part of the JDM Technology Group, designed specifically for electrical estimates.

-• Assembly/item details – Many estimating tools will let users store specific information about common assemblies or components of the project.
-The information can include the cost and quantity of materials as well as the associated labor costs and time.
+- Assembly/item details – Many estimating tools will let users store specific information about common assemblies or components of the project.
+The information can include the cost and quantity of materials as well as the associated labor costs—including your base rates, labor burden, and workers’ comp insurance premiums—and time.
 For example, a residential interior wall uses a predictable quantity of nails, wood, drywall, and other components based on the area of the wall.
 Having this information stored as an assembly means that each nail won’t need to be accounted for every time this assembly is referenced.
-Often the software will come with pre-built assemblies, but this information is usually customizable for users to match their own needs.
+Often, the software will come with pre-built assemblies, but this information is usually customizable so that users can match their own needs.

 Construction Bidding Features